“What’s the number one thing you wish more ecommerce entrepreneurs knew about your discipline?”

-And, of course, you know to optimize your website and landing pages sooner rather than later to avoid perpetually filling a "leaky bucket."
-Yet we haven't even scratched the surface of conversion rate optimization.
+And, of course, you know to optimize your site sooner rather than later to avoid perpetually filling a “leaky bucket”.

-There are so many other conversion rate lessons to explore within these four disciplines as well as many other disciplines that make up conversion rate optimization and growth.
-But that's what makes the industry so exciting.
+There are so many other lessons to explore within these four disciplines as well as many other disciplines that make up CRO and growth.
+But that’s what makes the industry so exciting.

-To start, take these conversion rate lessons and apply them to your business.
+To start, take these lessons and apply them to your business.
 Then, continue to iterate and learn.
-As you explore, just remember: conversion rate optimization and growth are for everyone, even blossoming ecommerce entrepreneurs like yourself.
+As you explore, just remember: CRO and growth are for everyone, even blossoming ecommerce entrepreneurs like yourself.

 If you have any questions, leave a comment below and I’ll be sure to get back to you.